How to Apply for a Business Loan Online

 6. Use your business loan―or regroup

 With any luck, you got good news and were approved for your loan.
 Congrats!
 Now you can use that funding to build your business.
-And though this probably goes without saying, make sure you repay the loan on time so you can get approved for bigger and better financing options in the future.
+And though this probably goes without saying, make sure you repay the loan on time to get approved for bigger and better financing options in the future.

-Lots of online lenders take automatic payments from your business checking account, so make sure you keep enough money in that account.
-And remember, many online lenders require weekly payments instead of the monthly payments you might find at other financial institutions.
+Many online lenders take automatic payments from your business checking account, so make sure you keep enough money in that account.
+And remember, lots of online lenders require weekly payments instead of the monthly payments you might find at other financial institutions.

 Unfortunately, not every would-be borrower gets approved.
 That doesn't mean you have to give up on getting business financing, though.
 There are plenty of lenders in the sea.